 To explore safety at higher doses, crenezumab is currently being tested in a Phase 1 clinical study conducted in the United States.
-This randomized, placebo-controlled, double-blind, four parallel-arm study will evaluate the safety and tolerability of two doses of intravenous crenezumab in approximately 24 patients with mild to moderate AD (MMSE 18-28) between the ages of 50 to 90.
+This randomized, placebo-controlled, double-blind, four parallel-arm study will evaluate the safety and tolerability of at least two doses of intravenous crenezumab in up to 72 patients with mild to moderate AD (MMSE 18-28) between the ages of 50 to 90.
 An optional open-label extension stage will be offered to patients after completion of the double-blind stage of the study.
-The final data collection date for the primary outcome measure is planned for September 2015.
-This study is expected to be completed in July 2016.
+This study is expected to be completed in May 2017.